maxah/SAC-Tools/README.md

 Usage:
 This is a console application.
 All commands can be viewed by calling the help by typing 'node main -h'.
+For convenience, you can output the results to a file by redirecting the output.
+For example: node -v -w > wordcount.log